 Is Any Amount of Alcohol and Doxycycline Wise?

 Assuming you discuss your intent to drink alcohol with your doctor in advance, it is possible to drink alcohol with doxycycline and still get the intended effect from the drug.
-If a doctor knows that a patient intends to drink alcohol, and is given a good sense of what quantities the alcohol will be consumed in, the doctor can adjust dosage to provide the required effect, despite the interference of alcohol.
+If a doctor knows that a patient intends to drink alcohol, and is given a good sense of what quantities the alcohol will be consumed in, the doctor could adjust dosage to provide the required effect, despite the interference of alcohol.

 Even if a doctor hasn’t been consulted, a patient who is taking doxycycline can imbibe small amounts of alcohol, approximately equal to one or two glasses of wine or cans of beer per day with minimal negative effects, if that alcohol is generally consumed slowly.

 Are There Side Effects to Mixing Doxycycline and Alcohol?

-As previously mentioned, doxycycline and alcohol do not have any meaningful interaction side effects.
+As previously mentioned, doxycycline and alcohol do not have any meaningful interaction side effects per se.
 However, doxycycline does share some common side effects with alcohol, which means such side effects are likely to be more intense than usual when a patient takes both drugs in combination.